nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Deleting a task

-1. Deleting a task while all tasks are being shown
+1. Deleting a task while all of the tasks are being shown and there are multiple tasks.

    1. Test case: `:d 1`<br>
       Expected: First task is deleted from the list.

-   1. Test case: `delete -1`<br>
+   1. Test case: `d -1`<br>
       Expected: No task is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown at the bottom of the screen.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `:delete`, `:delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_